Skip to content

 LogiQuip Listed by thegentlemen Ransomware Group

 On July 6, 2026, LogiQuip appeared on the leak site of the ransomware group known as thegentlemen.
 The company, which manufactures specialized inventory storage systems used by hospitals across the United States, had internal files exfiltrated during a ransomware attack.
-While the exact number of individuals whose information was exposed remains unknown, any patient records, employee details, vendor contracts or partner information contained in those files could now be in the hands of criminals.
+While the exact number of individuals whose information may have been exposed remains unknown, any patient records, employee details, vendor contracts or partner information contained in those files could now be in the hands of criminals.

 Public reporting indicates that LogiQuip, founded in 1992, was listed on the thegentlemen leak portal with samples of stolen data.
 The company develops products such as ParWire shelving to help hospitals manage supply chains more efficiently.
 Available reporting describes the incident as a classic ransomware event involving both encryption of systems and exfiltration of internal files.
 No confirmed total of records or specific data types such as Social Security numbers has been publicly detailed, but healthcare vendors routinely handle protected health information, employee payroll data, and vendor contact lists that are attractive to attackers.